reduxjs/redux-toolkit/docs/api/createSlice.md

 This object will be passed to [`createReducer`](./createReducer.md), so the reducers may safely "mutate" the state they are given.

+#### Customizing Generated Action Creators

+If you need to customize the creation of the payload value of an action creator by means of a [`prepare callback`](./createAction.md#using-prepare-callbacks-to-customize-action-contents), the value of the appropriate field of the `reducers` argument object should be an object instead of a function.
+This object must contain two properties: `reducer` and `prepare`.
+The value of the `reducer` field should be the case reducer function while the value of the `prepare` field should be the prepare callback function.

 ### `initialState`